littleha233/NetSocket/README.md

 # NetSocket
-transfer info between different hosts
+Transfer data between different hosts
+It can be used for Internet communication

+The code is stored in 'master' branch